Iona Abbey: Modern abbey

-In 1899 the Duke of Argyll transferred ownership of the ruined remains of the Abbey and Nunnery sites to the Iona Cathedral Trust, which undertook extensive restoration of the Abbey church.
+In 1899, the Duke of Argyll transferred ownership of the ruined remains of the Abbey and Nunnery sites to the Iona Cathedral Trust, which undertook extensive restoration of the Abbey church.
 In 1938, the inspiration of Reverend George MacLeod led a group that rebuilt the abbey and founded the Iona Community.
 The reconstruction was organised by the architect Ian Gordon Lindsay having generously been passed the project by his senior mentor and friend Reginald Fairlie.
 The surrounding buildings were also reconstructed during the 20th century by the Iona Community.
 This ecumenical Christian community continues to use the site to this day.

-The simple square font was added in 1908 and dedicated to the memory of the Very Rev Theodore Marshall DD, Moderator of the General Assembly of the Church of Scotland in that year.
+The simple square font was added in 1908 and dedicated to the memory of the Very Rev Theodore Marshall, Moderator of the General Assembly of the Church of Scotland in that year.

-In 2000 the Iona Cathedral Trust handed over the care of the Abbey, Nunnery, and associated sites to Historic Scotland.
+In 2000, the Iona Cathedral Trust handed over the care of the abbey, nunnery and associated sites to Historic Scotland.

-In June 2021, the abbey reopened following a £3.75M renovation, fund-raised by the Iona Community over three years, and including a renewable energy system and high-speed broadband.
+In June 2021, the abbey reopened following a £3.75 million renovation, fund-raised by the Iona Community over three years.
+The renovation included a renewable energy system and high-speed broadband.